Romain Dumas: Biography

 Dumas, together with Timo Bernhard and Mike Rockenfeller won the 2010 24 Hours of Le Mans in an Audi R15 TDI plus.
 He also won the 2010 24 Hours of Spa in a Porsche 911 GT3 RSR.
 Dumas also won with partner Klaus Graf in the CytoSport Porsche RS Spyder at the ALMS event at Mosport.

-Romain Dumas developed and drove the Porsche 919 Hybrid in the FIA World Endurance Championship in 2014.
+Dumas developed and drove the Porsche 919 Hybrid in the FIA World Endurance Championship in 2014.

-In 2014, Romain Dumas won the Pikes Peak International Hill Climb in a Norma M20 "RD Limited" prototype developed specifically for the event.
+In 2014, Dumas won the Pikes Peak International Hill Climb in a Norma M20 "RD Limited" prototype developed specifically for the event.

 In 2015, Dumas raced a Porsche 997 GT3 Cup Car in the RGT class of the WRC Monte Carlo Rally, placing second behind class winner François Delecour.
 Later he claimed a class win at the Rallye Deutschland.

-Dumas continued as Porsche LMP1 driver in the 2016 FIA WEC.
-He won the 6 Hours of Silverstone and 24 Hours of Le Mans.
-Also, he claimed a second win at the Pikes Peak International Hill Climb with a Norma prototype.
+Dumas continued as a Porsche LMP1 works driver for the 2016 FIA WEC season.
+Dumas and teammates Neel Jani and Marc Lieb achieved victory at the 6 Hours of Silverstone (after the original winners were excluded for a technical infraction) and the 24 Hours of Le Mans en route to winning the driver's championship.
+A week after winning the 24 Hours of Le Mans, Dumas claimed victory at the Pikes Peak International Hill Climb with a Norma prototype, earning his second overall win at the event.

-In 2017, he won the Pikes Peak International Hill Climb for a third time, again with a Norma prototype.
+In 2017, Dumas did not return as a Porsche LMP1 works driver.
+He earned a third overall victory at the Pikes Peak International Hill Climb, again with a Norma prototype.

-In 2018, Romain won the Pikes Peak International Hill Climb again, driving the Volkswagen I.D.
+In 2018, Dumas won the Pikes Peak International Hill Climb again, driving the Volkswagen I.D.
 R and setting a new overall record of 7:57.148, with an average speed of 150.9 km/h.
 He was interviewed in his house in Geneva about training methods, which include using an old Arai helmet modified for neck weight training.